 - weight loss without trying

+It can’t be cured, but with the right treatment most people with bronchiectasis can live relatively healthy lives.
 The main treatments for bronchiectasis are medications and chest physical therapy.
-If your bronchiectasis is caused by an underlying disease or infection, your doctor will treat that, too.
 Sometimes people with advanced bronchiectasis will need surgery or a lung transplant.

 If your bronchiectasis is caused by a bacterial infection, antibiotics are used to clear up the infection.

 Corticosteroids may be given if you have bronchiectasis that is caused by swelling in your airway.
 Corticosteroids work slowly to reduce that swelling.

 Mucus thinners thin your mucus to make it easier to cough it up, and expectorants help bring up the mucus.

 Chest physical therapy (CPT, percussion, postural drainage) is a way of loosening the mucus in your chest.
 People with bronchiectasis have to clear their lungs every day to get rid of germs, dust and mucus, as their lungs cannot do this on their own.
 This is usually done by a physiotherapist or a trained member of your family.

 The therapy helps loosen the mucus, and lying with your head down helps the mucus drain away from your lungs.
 People with bronchiectasis often do CPT and cough up mucus three or four times a day.

 People usually do chest physical therapy while sitting or lying with their heads down (postural drainage).
 There are different ways of doing chest physical therapy: some people use their fist to pound on their chest.
 Others use a device like an electric chest clapper, an inflated vest, a “flutter” machine or a positive expiratory pressure mask.